 We have filed with the Securities and Exchange Commission, or SEC, a registration statement on Form S-1 (including the exhibits and schedules thereto) under the Securities Act and the rules and regulations thereunder, for the registration of the common stock offered hereby.
 This prospectus is part of the registration statement.
-This prospectus does not contain all the information included in the registration statement because we have omitted certain parts of the registration statement as permitted by the SEC rules and regulations.
-For further information about us and our common stock, you should refer to the registration statement.
+This prospectus does not contain all the information included in the registration statement because we have omitted certain parts of the registration about us and our common stock, you should refer to the registration statement.
 Statements contained in this prospectus as to any contract, agreement or other document referred to are not necessarily complete.
-Where the contract or other document is an exhibit to the registration statement, each statement is qualified by the provisions of that exhibit.
+Where the contract or other document is an exhibit to the registration statement is qualified by the provisions of that exhibit.